Dejan Savićević: 1984–85 season: regular playing time

 In the summer of 1984, in preparation for the upcoming 1984–85 league season, newly arrived head coach Josip Duvančić made seventeen-year-old Savićević a full squad member at the expense of the thirty-two-year-old club legend Ante Miročević who was essentially incentivized to retire by being given a position on the club's coaching staff.

-With a new coach in addition to two established player acquisitions—goalkeeper Rade Zalad from FK Partizan and striker Radomir Savić who arrived from Spartak Subotica having previously attained some big match pedigree at Red Star Belgrade and FK Sarajevo—expectations were raised.
+With a new coach in addition to two established player acquisitions—goalkeeper Rade Zalad from Partizan and striker Radomir Savić who arrived from Spartak Subotica having previously attained some big match pedigree at Red Star Belgrade and FK Sarajevo—expectations were raised.
 After two consecutive seasons of finishing barely above the relegation zone, now with a squad featuring long-time club regulars Duško Vlaisavljević, forward Žarko Vukčević, Muhamed Koljenović, Rade Vešović, defender Zoran Vorotović, striker Željko Janović, midfielder Dragoljub Brnović, and defender Slavko Vlahović, the club was hoping for a top half of the table league performance.
-However, the season quickly turned out to be a disaster as Budućnost barely avoided relegation again while Duvančić got sacked after only six months at the helm.
-For Savićević personally, the campaign marked a bit of a breakthrough as he recorded 29 league appearances, scoring 6 goals and clearly establishing himself as the club's best young asset.
+However, the season quickly turned into yet another disaster as Budućnost barely avoided relegation again with Duvančić sacked only six months into the league campaign.
+For Savićević personally, the campaign marked a bit of a breakthrough as he recorded 29 league appearances, scoring six goals and clearly establishing himself as the club's best young asset.